 For instance, you might have customer service teams around the world.
 These teams are charged with responding to customer queries quickly—and making sure the customer is happy.
 But, if customer order information is stored in a filing cabinet in New Jersey, your customer service rep in Australia won’t be able to access it.
 A document management system makes it easy to centralize information and make the same customer order documents available to all teams everywhere.

 When it comes to Earth Day, think globally.
 Make sure everyone in your organization has the same access to documents—and that those documents stay electronic.

 Do more than just dream about going paperless this Earth Day.
-Download The Document Management Guide to learn how to make your document dreams a reality.
+Download How to Go Paperless: Your Definitive Guide to Going Paperless in the Office to learn how to make your document dreams a reality.